AMD Ryzen 5 9600X vs Ryzen 5 7600X

 Pros

-- Better multi-threaded performance improvements over 7600X
+- Better multi-threaded performance in newer, optimized workloads

 Cons